 Another favorite that’s just as much fun to play now as it was when you were a kid.
 Before hitting the road, stock up on a couple of packs of Mad Libs and then take turns filling in the blanks for what’s guaranteed to result in plenty of laughter all around.
 (Psst: The Junior version is great for the under-8 set.)

 Whatever guilt you have about screen time, leave it at home.
-A well-chosen show or film can save a disastrous road trip and make into something actually enjoyable (for everyone involved).
+A well-chosen show or film can save a disastrous road trip and make it into something actually enjoyable (for everyone involved).
 From short cartoons to laugh-out-loud comedies, here are our favorite family movies that you can rent or download in advance of your trip.
 Hey, you may even get that family sing-along you were dreaming about (to Let It Go, obviously).

 A hungry toddler is a terror wherever you are—backseat of the car included.
 Be sure to pack a selection of healthy snacks for your trip and dole them out when you sense your kid is getting peckish.
 We like to whip up a batch of cherry-almond granola bars or mac-and-cheese bites before traveling but you can also buy a couple of pouches or string cheese to take with you.
 This will also help ensure you don’t go crazy at the gas station and load up on chips and candy (because a kid hopped up on sugar is never a good idea).

 Sure, you see each other every day but how often do you really sit down and open up to each other?
-Use this car ride as an opportunity to re-connect with one another.
+Use this car ride as an opportunity to reconnect with one another.
 How?
 By asking thought-provoking questions that can’t be answered with a simple yes or no. Here are some ideas: What's the best thing that’s happened to you?
 What's the worst thing that’s happened to you?
 If you could make one rule that everyone in the world had to follow, what would it be?

 OK, nobody believes that you’re going to teach your kids Mandarin on a three-hour car ride upstate.
-But if your kid’s have started learning a language at school, then why not take this opportunity to review what they’ve learned and maybe even teach them (and yourself) a few more words and grammar rules.
+But if your kids have started learning a language at school, then why not take this opportunity to review what they’ve learned and maybe even teach them (and yourself) a few more words and grammar rules.
 Download an app (we like Stories By Gus on the Go for Spanish or Duolingo for more than 30 other languages) and go through it together.
 Vamanos.

 Once your brood has found all 50 states, you need another game to keep everyone occupied.
 From travel chess and connect 4 on the go to brain teasers and memory puzzles, these 21 travel games for kids will definitely help keep the “are we there yet?” questions to a minimum.
+Plus, it’s a great prelude to the family game night you’re sure to have when you arrive at your destination.

 Here’s an idea that your children will love: Give them window cling sets and washable markers and let them go nuts on their car window (while safely strapped into their seats, of course).
 They’ll have so much fun creating their masterpieces and if you pack a cotton cloth in the back seat, they’ll be able to erase their creations and start all over again.